-Crimestoppers claim 58% of burglaries take place in the evening or night and 34% occur at the weekend†.
+Crimestoppers claim burglary rates increase by 11% on average during January.
 So, use timers or leave lights on if you are out and aren't going to get back before dark.
 And, consider using a radio with a timer switch – but it's best not to use a TV in this way.

 Install a visible burglar alarm and outside lighting

 These act as real deterrent.
 Even a dummy alarm can make a difference.
 Good lighting means there aren't any spots for the burglar to hide in while they try to gain access.